FirmwGuy/CEP/docs/L0_Kernel/APPEND-ONLY-AND-IDEMPOTENCY.md

 - Concept: applying the same logical update one or many times results in the same state as applying it once.
 This avoids duplicate states when messages are retried or operations race.
 - Data‑only cells:
   - Equivalence: two updates are equivalent if their effective payload bytes (plus relevant metadata like `encoding` and `attribute`) are identical.
 If equivalent to the current head, skip creating a new `cepData` node (no‑op).
-  - Representation bridging: for `VALUE` vs `DATA`, compare canonical bytes; for `HANDLE`/`STREAM`, compare a stable identity (library id, resource id/path, offset/length, version/ETag).
+- Representation bridging: for `VALUE` vs `DATA`, compare bytewise payload; for `HANDLE`/`STREAM`, compare a stable identity (library id, resource id/path, offset/length, version/ETag).
 If they denote the same materialized content, treat as idempotent.
+Any per-tag canonicalization (endianness/encoding) is defined by enzymes/L1+, not by L0.
   - Optional hashing: `cepData.hash` can store a content hash to accelerate equality checks; on collision, verify bytes for correctness.
 - Cells with children:
   - Inserts/appends: if the new child matches the current live child with the same identity (e.g., same name in dictionaries, same position/autoid in insertion lists, or same compare‑key in sorted stores) and equal content, treat as a no‑op.